-The J-box is installed on left side of casing.
+The J-box is installed in the burner compartment on left side of casing.
 An alternate J-box location on right side can be used.

-- 1. Remove bag containing two hole plugs and two self-tapping screws from loose parts bag in blower compartment. - 2.
-Remove and discard two screws holding J-box to casing. - 3.
-Move large hole plug from right to left J-box location. - 4.
-Move J-box to alternate location and attach using two self-tapping screws from bag. - 5.
-Apply two hole plugs from bag at left J-box location. - Position all wires away from sharp edges and moving parts.
-Do not pinch J-box or other wires when reinstalling blower compartment door.
+- 1. Remove and save two screws holding J-box to casing. - 2.
+Move large hole plug from right to left J-box location. - 3.
+Move J-box to alternate location and attach using two self tapping screws removed from left side location. - Position all wires away from sharp edges, hot surfaces, and moving parts.
+Do not pinch J-box wires or other wires when reinstalling burner compartment door.